 Staff & Lobby Team

-Ellen has worked for over 20 years in Colorado’s nonprofit and advocacy communities.
+Ellen Brilliant – Ellen has worked for over 20 years in Colorado’s nonprofit and advocacy communities.
 In 2006, she founded her own consulting firm, Apex Strategies.
 Ellen joined AAP Colorado as Executive Director in June 2016.

 Aponte & Busam Public Affairs Consultants

-Ruth Aponté has been lobbyist in Colorado for over 20 years, and is a founding partner of Aponté & Busam.
+Ruth Aponté, Founding Partner & Political Consultant – Ruth Aponté has been lobbying in Colorado for over 25 years, and is a founding partner of Aponté & Busam.
 She holds a Master’s Degree in Political Science from the University of Colorado at Denver.
 Ms. Aponté has gained the trust and respect of legislators from both sides of the aisle, and consistently secures bipartisan support for client legislation.